ericholscher/ericholscher.com/site/blog/2016/sep/23/documentation-as-json.rst

 and then translating that model into executable software.

 Writing documentation about software is the act of serializing this mental state.
-**You can think about documentation as JSON for the mental state of programming.**
+**You can think about documentation as JSON for your mental state while programming.**
 Documentation allows you to dump the information in your brain, in a format that allows others to reload into theirs.